plotkopavlo/lun/readme.md

 ## TODOs for future
 - Write seeders for all models
 - API doc
+- process errors during CRUD - repositories should throw own errors
 - Write tests for repositories and API

 Notes:
-Model binding becomes useless with repositories
+- Model binding becomes useless with repositories
+- Better init models in repositories as SomeModel::class
+- Probably I'll need to reproduce all Eloquent functions